osohq/repository-api-oso-authorization/README.md

 # Getting Started
 This application is built using Flask and the `oso_cloud` Python client.
 It implements selected behaviors of a file repository system and exposes them through a REST API.
 The main goal of this application is to demonstrate how Oso Cloud can be used to model, manage, and enforce authorization.

+> __*NOTE*__: Running this application and its tests requires permission to modify the host machine's directories (i.e. create files/folder, list files/directories).
+Please ensure that the proper permissions and access are given to the application.

 You can use this [Getting Started](#getting-started) guide to learn how to start and test the applications services.
 We also provide a full description of *how* the application was built in the tutorial:
 [Oso Cloud Authorization within a Repository REST API](./tutorial/app-tutorial.md).